MRPHarris/compiling-era52arl/README.md

            - `sudo ln -s /opt/eccodes/lib/libeccodes_f90.so /usr/lib/libeccodes_f90.so`
            - `sudo ln -s /opt/eccodes/lib/libeccodes.so /usr/lib/libeccodes.so`

 At this point, I was able to successfully run the era52arl program.
+Note that era52arl has some [syntax differences](https://github.com/MRPHarris/compiling-era52arl/issues/2) to many command line tools.